Our group explores charge and energy transfer dynamics in

 lead to distinct morphology and optical properties in solid films.

-Applied Materials and Interfaces 2011 we reported a series of
+Applied Materials and Interfaces 2011: we reported the

-water-soluble conjugated polymers with varying side chain length (
+water-soluble conjugated polymers with varying side chain length (repeat units) with

 side-chain-dependent conformation and solvent-dependent photoluminescence

-properties. we found that an increase in EG repeat units induces changes in chain packing,
+properties.
+This study found that an increase in EG repeat units induced changes in chain packing,

-and affects crystallinity which evolves from semicrystalline to liquid
+affecting polymer crystallinity which evolved from semicrystalline to liquid

 crystalline to completely amorphous.

-we reported a temperature-dependent time resolved study that help us untangle
+we reported a temperature-dependent time resolved spectroscopic study that help us untangle